Xixiao007/vagrant-devbox/README.md

-# My Ubuntu image in Vagrant Virtualbox
+# My Salesforce dev environment with Ubuntu image in Vagrant Virtualbox

 ## all setups are automated by vagrant and ansible